she0930she/TeamScanMe/Draft/readme.md

 # Then run
 :npm start

-# Use a mobile device to scan the bar code either on commandline or browser, and boom, you are good to go.
+# Download Expo Go in Apple Store

+# Scan the QR code and open the app in Expo Go

 <br/>
 <br/>